skyworkz/website/content/blog/tomkennes-waypoint-v1-oct-2020.md

 <br>
 {{< /raw >}}

 With regard to balancing stability and agility, Waypoint offers some nice shortcuts for developers as well as an integrated UI to keep track of earlier builds and deployments, but this increased agility does not leave stability unaffected.
-On the contrary, whereas HashiCorp's communication and documentation clearly stipulates that it intends to let developers just deploy, it does not offer any tools to do so with stability of the product and production environment in mind and might even introduce (or re-introduce) deployment- and release-related work in the semi-long run.
-However, in a scenario where taking these shortcuts is justified and less care is required for infrastructure, mitigating risks and guaranteeing stability, waypoint might be an excellent option.
-If you already have a cluster set up, and you would like to quickly test how the application would behave in the cluster, waypoint might be an excellent option.
-Or, if you are responsible for a cluster and are looking for more internal applications to be migrated to your cluster, waypoint might be a convenient way to start getting more developers on board.
+On the contrary, whereas HashiCorp's documentation clearly stipulates that it intends to let developers just deploy, it does not offer any tools to do so with stability of the product and production environment in mind and might even introduce (or re-introduce) deployment- and release-related work in the semi-long run.

+In a scenario where taking these shortcuts is justified and less care is required for infrastructure, mitigating risks and guaranteeing stability, Waypoint might be an excellent option.
+If you already have a cluster set up, and you would like to quickly test how the application would behave in the cluster, Waypoint might be an excellent option.
+Or, if you are responsible for a cluster and are looking for more internal applications to be migrated to your cluster, Waypoint might be a convenient way to start getting more developers on board.

+On the other hand, in scenarios where both features and infrastructure are heavily developed, as in commmon the case in projects adopting DevOps, I would strongly advise against using Waypoint v0.1.
+It might lead to stronger separation of Dev and Ops, because it abstracts infrastructure away for developers, and hence goes against core values of DevOps (see {{<raw>}}<a href="#Saving-pigs">Saving Pigs</a>{{</raw>}}).
 {{< raw >}}
 <br>
 <br>